 This year should be different, the squad is now mainly a Harry Redknapp one and is there to be judged on its performance.
-Robbie Keane certainly rates it as he has already stated that the Spurs bench is stronger than the Arsenal bench, a remark I would imagine has been taken out of context and remixed by journalists, never the less not a wise one and it would already have done a large amount of Wenger’s team talk for him.
+Robbie Keane certainly rates it as he has already stated that the Spurs bench is stronger than the Arsenal bench.
+A remark I would imagine has been taken out of context and remixed by journalists.
+Never the less, not a wise one and it would already have done a large amount of Wenger’s team talk for him.

-It could be said though that the Spurs squad isn’t as strong as the Arsenal one is, Luka Modric is still out with a long term injury and Harry Redknapp hasn’t been able to replace him.
-In Arsenal’s case if their main ball player – Cesc Fabregas – was out they have youngsters Aaron Ramsey and Jack Wilshere waiting in the wings to step in.
+It could be said though that the Spurs squad isn’t as strong as the Arsenal one is.
+Luka Modric is still out with a long term injury and Harry Redknapp hasn’t been able to replace him.
+In Arsenal’s case if their main ball player – Cesc Fabregas – was out they have youngsters like Aaron Ramsey and Jack Wilshere waiting in the wings to step in.

 In today’s game David Bentley looks set to come back into replace the injured Aaron Lennon after Harry Redknapp stated he has impressed in training lately and looks to have got his head down.
 Jermain Defoe is still suspended so Peter Crouch will continue up front in his absence.

 For Arsenal goalkeeper Vito Mannone is set to be replaced by Manuel Almunia.
 The Spaniard has now fully recovered from a chest infection.
 Theo Walcott, Denilson and Tomas Rosicky are still out injured but Samir Nasri is available again.
 He will more than likely only figure on the bench though.

 Onto the football betting and Arsenal are a best price of 4/7 with Totesport, Stan James and Ladbrokes.